 \section{Introduction}

-{Several flavor puzzles on muon anomalous magnetic moment ($\Delta a_{\mu}$), neutrino masses and mixings as well as phases are expected to be explained by theories beyond the standard model (SM).
-Recently, the muon anomalous magnetic moment attracts more attention of particle physicists due to the discrepancy between experiment and the SM predictions.
-To resolve the $\Delta a_{\mu}$, one needs to introduce an extra charged fermion or at least boson that couples to the SM charged-lepton, namely muon.
-On the other hand, a radiative seesaw model is believed to be one of the elegant solutions to explain neutrino oscillation data as well as $\Delta a_{\mu}$ data at low energy scale like the Large Hadron Collider (LHC) that is used to search for the footprint of the model, where the extra fermion or boson has to be added to generate loop diagrams of the active neutrinos mass matrix~\cite{Ma:2006km}.
-This implies that the small Yukawa couplings are not needed even if their extra masses are of the 1 TeV scale.
-The implementation of the loop diagram is imposed based on a (residual) symmetry, however it depends on the model construction.
-This also lead us to explain dark matter (DM) candidate as well as $\Delta a_{\mu}$.} In such scenario, we have to consider constraints of the lepton flavor violations (LFVs) such as $\mu\to e\gamma$, where it is rather difficult to constraint.
+Several flavor puzzles on muon anomalous magnetic moment (muon $g-2$ or $\Delta a_{\mu}$), neutrino masses, and mixings as well as phases are expected to be explained by theories beyond the Standard Model (SM).
+Recently, the muon anomalous magnetic moment {has attracted} more attention from particle physicists since the discrepancy between the experiment and the SM predictions was confirmed.
+To resolve the anomaly of $\Delta a_{\mu}$, one must introduce an extra charged fermion or at least a new boson that couples to muon.
+On the other hand, a radiative seesaw model is believed to be one of the elegant solutions to explain neutrino oscillation data as well as $\Delta a_{\mu}$ data at a low energy scale.
+In Ref.~\cite{Ma:2006km,Tao:1996vb}, heavy Majorana fermions are introduced to generate a one-loop diagram of the active neutrino mass matrix.
+The Large Hadron Collider (LHC) can be used to search for the footprint of the model.
+This implies that the small Yukawa couplings are unnecessary even if their extra masses are of the 1 TeV scale.
+The implementation of the loop diagram is imposed based on a (residual) symmetry, however, it depends on the model construction.
+This also leads us to explain DM candidate as well as $\Delta a_{\mu}$ \footnote{ You can also see $U(1)_{L_\mu-L_\tau}-$charged DM model to resolve both muon $g-2$ anomaly and the correct DM relic density with much wider DM mass range \cite{Baek:2022ozm}.}.
+In such a scenario, we have to consider constraints of the lepton flavor violations (LFVs) such as $\mu\to e\gamma$, where it is rather difficult to constraint.